6049278-art/VisualMath/README.md

 # Visualmath
 Visualmath is an interactive Python-based whiteboard application built with Tkinter, designed for exploring mathematical concepts through visual, node-based computations.
 Users create colorful point units (yellow for inputs like variables, red for bases/scalars, blue for outputs/operations) to perform real-time addition, multiplication, logarithmic functions, and their inverses.
-Drag nodes to rearrange, link outputs for propagation, edit values via double-click or scroll, and use timers/deltas for dynamic updates—perfect for educators, students, or anyone visualizing math ideas on a dark-themed canvas.
+Drag nodes to rearrange, link outputs for propagation, edit values via double-click or scroll, and use timers/deltas for dynamic updates—perfect for educators, students, or anyone visualizing math ideas
 ## Features

 Interactive Node Creation: Ctrl+Double-Click to spawn tri-color units (yellow/red inputs → blue output) with instant arrows and value labels.